 So, what exactly do these plans cover?
 Medigap policies are designed to handle the out-of-pocket costs that come with Original Medicare.
 This includes expenses like your Medicare Part A deductible for hospital stays, coinsurance for skilled nursing facility care, and copayments for doctor visits.
 Some of the more comprehensive plans, like the popular Plan G, cover nearly all of your cost-sharing.
 For example, Plan G pays for your Part A hospital deductible and coinsurance, hospice care coinsurance, and even 80% of medical costs if you have an emergency while traveling abroad.
 The main thing it doesn’t cover is the annual Medicare Part B deductible for outpatient services.

-How Medigap Works with Medicare
+How Do Medigap and Medicare Work Together?

 It’s important to know that a Medigap plan doesn’t work on its own—it works alongside your Original Medicare coverage.
 To purchase a Medigap policy, you must be enrolled in both Medicare Part A and Part B. When you receive medical care, Medicare pays its approved share of the cost first.
 Then, your Medigap plan steps in to pay its portion, which could be your deductible, coinsurance, or copayment, depending on the plan you choose.
 These policies are offered by private companies but are regulated by the state.
 The Florida Office of Insurance Regulation provides oversight to ensure plans meet specific standards, giving you an extra layer of protection.